 ||Ologen (OculusGen)-Glaucoma MMC control trial in India

 Comparative study of the safety and effectiveness of Ologen Collagen Matrix versus mitomycin-C in glaucoma filtering surgery

 |Which health conditions?

 ||Eyes and vision | Glaucoma

 |Which types of treatments?

-Change in coronary heart disease symptoms, or change in management of symptoms (all-cause mortality, cardiovascular mortality, incidences of non-fatal re-infarction, change in cardiovascular risk factors); adverse effects or complications; patient satisfaction; health related quality of life; service related issues; and health related cost
+Change in glaucoma symptoms, or change in management of symptoms (change in vision, blindness, change in intraocular pressure (IOP) at one year, incidence of hypotony ); adverse effects or complications; patient satisfaction; health related quality of life; service related issues; and health related cost

 ||Publication date:10 Mar 2016

 |The DUETs team endeavours to ensure that information is correct at the time of data entry